OpenNWP/L-GAME/README.md

-## Regional Forecasting with Poisson brackets in Exner-Theta formulation
+## Limited-area Version of GAME

-RFPET is a numerical weather prediction (NWP) model.
+L-GAME is a numerical weather prediction (NWP) model.
 It is the application of the theory behind [GAME](https://github.com/opennwp/game) to a regional quadrilateral grid.
 Properties:

 * non-hydrostatic
 * Eulerian